iZettle/api-documentation/pusher-api/troubleshooting.md

 ### Fix 400 DESTINATION_NOT_ACCESSIBLE
 This error usually returns when the destination URL is not up and running.
+Check your local logs and make sure that your service is not failing.

 1. If you receive the error while testing webhooks, take one of the following actions: